 • adoptive parents.

-Both parents or legal guardians of children are eligible for the deduction at any official place of employment(as well as in the tax service), while the recipient has the right to choose where it is more convenient for him to do this:
+Both parents or legal representatives of children have the right to receive a deduction at any official place of employment(as well as in the tax service), while the recipient has the right to choose where it is more convenient for him to do this:

 • at the main job;